What is Fight Like Dylan?

 Submission Examples & Eligibility

 You can post an entry explaining how your team overcame a challenge, utilized teamwork to achieve team goals or overcame challenging obstacles to achieve success in the community through sports.
-Anyone in the US is eligible to submit an entry on behalf of their favorite high school team now through November 2.
+Anyone in the US is eligible to submit an entry on behalf of their favorite high school team.
+The 2016 contest has concluded and was awarded to Huntington High School.
+Read their Story

 Examples of Fight Like Dylan submissions could include: